 Many companies today organize their networks using access control lists, or ACLs.
 These lists can be useful, but difficult to understand.
 Below, we demystify access control lists so you don’t have to.

-What Is an Access Control List?
+What Is an Access Control List (ACL)?

 Access control lists are permission-based systems that assign people in an organization different levels of access to files and information.
 They function as permission slips indicating that a user needs to open a particular network device, file, or other information.
 Companies can also use access control lists to create levels of access privileges.
 For example, some individuals may receive administrator privileges, while others are only granted access at the basic user level.
 This way, a company can specify in detail how much information employees can see and edit.